ErpNetDocs/tech/modules/logistics/procurement/index.md

 It plays a pivotal role in streamlining the entire procurement process, from initial supplier selection to final product acquisition.

-By leveraging this section, you can effectively track and manage all aspects of procurement, including supplier relationships, purchase order creation, inventory replenishment, and receipt of goods.
+By leveraging this space, you can effectively track and manage all aspects of procurement, including supplier relationships, purchase order creation, inventory replenishment, and receipt of goods.

 ![picture](pictures/Procurement_view_14_03.png)